Hawaii Vaccination Info for Visitors

 The Bottom Line Currently...

 Ultimately, the decisions regarding the future of vaccine travel are now in Hawaii Governor David Ige's hands.
 We'll continue to monitor this situation closely and post updates accordingly.

 Hawaii's re-opening has honestly been an evolving process with numerous changes and ongoing updates.
 Unfortunately, we recognize that this causes confusion to potential travelers, and we are continuing to monitor this situation closely.
 We will provide additional pertinent vaccination updates here regularly, from official sources, on this page as additional information becomes available to us.
 We also encourage our readers to sign up for our 'Hawaii Travel Update' emails to receive pertinent information on all of the recent developments regarding travel to Hawaii, including vaccination policy updates.

-Feel free to ask your related travel questions in the comments section below.
+Feel free to post your related travel comments in the discussion section below.
 Additionally, we've created a new page dedicated to the day-by-day updates that are occurring with Hawaii's reopening process: Hawaii COVID-19 Travel News & Headlines →